 The previous show, Mosaika: Canada Through the Eyes of its People, also ran for five years.
 More than 1.1 million people saw Mosaika and it received 13 national and international awards.
 The creative producers, Montreal-based Idées au cube, use state-of-the-art technology in the presentation.
 Light projected on the buildings creates incredibly lifelike pictures – the projectors used are capable of displaying 35,251,200 pixels (17 times more than an HD TV.)
 Over 25,000 feet of fiber optic cables and 15 km of lighting control cables are deployed to run the show.

 The show runs until Sept.
 8. In July it begins at 10 p.m., in August at 9:30 p.m. and in September at 9 p.m.

-There are also three presentations where simultaneous interpretation will be available in American Sign Language and Quebec Sign Language — July 14, Aug.
-11 and Sept.
-8.
+The show will be universally accessible.
+There are also presentations where simultaneous interpretation will be available in American Sign Language and Quebec Sign Language – Aug.
+2 and Sept.
+6.